-While lack of diapers can cause immediate health and financial hardships, it also can also produce impacts that are detrimental to the families’ future.
-Day care centers require and adequate daily supply of disposable diapers, without these parents often have to forego pursuing academic or employment opportunities.
+While lack of diapers can cause immediate health and financial hardships, they also can also produce impacts that are detrimental to the families’ future.
+Daycare centers require an adequate daily supply of disposable diapers, without these parents often have to forego pursuing academic or employment opportunities.

 While diapers for infants and children are the majority of supplies provided by diaper banks, there is another segment of the population significantly impacted by need.
 The elderly and disabled adults too struggle with quality of life issues created by the lack of an adequate supply of incontinence items.